Are the Early Years Significant to Revealing a Child’s Potential?

 Time for independent trial and error is extremely valuable.
-Children however, also need someone available to help and encourage them when things get overwhelming or to help them through new situations.
-Children feel comfortable and develop a continued sense of excitement toward learning when caring adults provide available support and appropriate stimulation.
+Children however, also need someone available to help and encourage them when things get overwhelming or to help them through new situations or sensations.
+Children feel comfortable and develop a continued sense of excitement toward learning when caring adults provide available support and an appropriate balance of stimulation.

 Due to rapid growth at this time, the brains of babies, toddlers and preschool children are especially vulnerable to experiences and their environment and will therefore continually adapt to what they are exposed to.
 Environments that are chaotic, unpredictable, disorderly or highly stressful have a direct negative influence on the development of the brain.

 With this research and knowledge in mind, Neuro-Nurturing Interaction Packets were created to make it even easier for busy parents and caregivers to have simple ways to implement immediately all the things children need most for their development!
-Keeping in mind that the early years are crucial for brain development these packets are designed with one per age from Birth to age 5.
+Keeping in mind that the early years are crucial for healthy brain development, this purposefully screen-free packet series is designed with one per age from Birth through age 5.